New American · Salads & Sides

 Instructions

-PREP BEETS: Steam the beets until tender, then peel.
+STEAM THE BEETS: Steam the beets until tender, then peel.
 Roughly chop into large pieces.
-From 2 medium beets, you'll get about 230 g (1¼ cups) steamed beets.
+From 4 medium beets, you'll get about 450 g (2 1/2 cups chopped beets).

-PULSE TO COMBINE: Pulse the food processor until the beets get blitzed into chunky consistency, scraping down the sides as needed.
+PULSE IN THE BEETS TO COMBINE: Add the chopped beets, and pulse the food processor until the beets get blitzed into chunky consistency, scraping down the sides as needed.

-SEASON & SERVE: Taste and add salt only if needed.
-The Balsamic and Dijon usually provide plenty of seasoning, so start lightly.
+SEASON & SERVE: Taste test.
 Once you're happy with the seasoning, it's ready to serve!

 Serving & Keeping